7RU7H/CTFs/HackTheBox/Retired-Machines/Sunday/Sunday-Writeup.md

 ## Recon

-The time to live(ttl) indicates its OS.
+The time to live(TTL) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128, but in this case it is Solaris.
 ![](HackTheBox/Retired-Machines/Sunday/Screenshots/ping.png)

 Solaris 11.3 or .4